Strategic Innovator & Technical Professional

 |---|---|---|

-| General Biology & Genetics | 12.0+ | Completed |
+| General Microbiology + Lab; Genetics + Lab | 10.0 | Completed |

-| General & Organic Chemistry (w/ Labs) | 20.0+ | Completed |
+| General Chemistry I-II; Organic Chemistry I-II; Analytical Chemistry | 22.0 | Completed |

 | Minor: History (Western Civ, US Hist) | 20.0+ | Completed |

-GAMA Therapeutics · SBIR II Publication Program
+GAMA Therapeutics Β· SBIR II Publication Program

 A proposed publication slate built entirely from data already collected under US Army contract W81XWH-16-C-0207 and requiring no additional benchwork.
 Prepared for editorial review and collaboration with research partners.